franciscogarate/pyliferisk/README.md

 For beginners, I highly recommended **Sublime Text 2**: [http://www.sublimetext.com/](http://www.sublimetext.com/).
 Minimal and non-necessary settings.
 Ideal for testing.
 Sublime Text uses a custom UI toolkit, optimized for speed and beauty, and may be downloaded and evaluated for free.

 Eclipse is an integrated development environment (IDE) recommended especially for python projects with a lot of files.
-Aptana Studio 3 (based on Eclipse) was used to write and test this library.
+**Aptana Studio 3** (based on Eclipse) was used to write and test this library.
 Both are open-source and multi-platform.
-Please check the respective tutorials for installation ([http://www.eclipse.org](http://www.eclipse.org) and [http://www.aptana.org](http://www.aptana.org).
+Please check the respective tutorials for installation ([http://www.eclipse.org](http://www.eclipse.org) and [http://www.aptana.org](http://www.aptana.org)).

 For professional use, Enthought Inc. develops the Canopy platform ([https://www.enthought.com/products/canopy/](https://www.enthought.com/products/canopy/)): a comprehensive Python analysis environment, with financial case studies: Risk calculation for financial analysis ([https://www.enthought.com/services/consulting/case-studies/VaR](https://www.enthought.com/services/consulting/case-studies/VaR)).

+Note: Apart of these programs, Python must be installed in the computer.

 #<a name="links"></a><h2>Links</h2>